Bangor, California: 2020 census

+2010 census

 Bangor first appeared as a census designated place in the 2010 U.S. census.

-The 2020 United States census reported that Bangor had a population of 695.
-The population density was 51.8 PD/sqmi.
-The racial makeup of Bangor was 77.6% White, 1.2% African American, 1.6% Native American, 4.2% Asian, 0.1% Pacific Islander, 3.6% from other races, and 11.8% from two or more races.
-Hispanic or Latino of any race were 11.8% of the population.

-The census reported that 97.7% of the population lived in households, 2.3% lived in non-institutionalized group quarters, and no one was institutionalized.

-There were 225 households, out of which 23.6% included children under the age of 18, 48.4% were married-couple households, 8.4% were cohabiting couple households, 21.3% had a female householder with no partner present, and 21.8% had a male householder with no partner present.
-22.7% of households were one person, and 11.6% were one person aged 65 or older.
-The average household size was 3.02.
-There were 155 families (68.9% of all households).

-The age distribution was 22.2% under the age of 18, 6.2% aged 18 to 24, 21.2% aged 25 to 44, 30.5% aged 45 to 64, and 20.0% who were 65 years of age or older.
-The median age was 45.5 years.
-For every 100 females, there were 103.2 males.

-There were 296 housing units at an average density of 22.1 /mi2, of which 225 (76.0%) were occupied.
-Of these, 88.0% were owner-occupied, and 12.0% were occupied by renters.

 Education

-It is in the Bangor Union Elementary School District and the Oroville Union High School District.
+Bangor is served by the Bangor Union Elementary School District and the Oroville Union High School District.

 Attractions

 Bangor has a growing wine industry.
 This is due to the area's soils, climate, and location.
 Bangor is located in the center of the North Sierra Wine Trail, which encompasses the East Foothills of Lake Oroville, through Bangor, and on to the micro appellation of North Yuba.
 The Trail is at the extreme northern tip of the Sierra Foothill Appellation.
 In 2010 the Mennonite-owned Bangor Bake Shoppe opened, specializing in home style baking, jams, quilts, and more.

 Bangor Firehouse Ghost

 Butte County Fire Station 55 in Bangor has been said to be haunted by a "firehouse ghost".
 According to firefighters, it would pin them down in their beds, pull the ignition cords from the fire engine, and perform other mischievous acts.
 The station was demolished and replaced in 2010.